nnaumenko/metaf/docs/sphinx/api_visibilitygroup.rst

 	.. cpp:function:: std::optional<Direction> direction() const

 		:returns: Cardinal direction if directional visibility is specified or empty ``std::optional`` if no directional visibility is specified.
 Automated stations may also report No Directional Variation if the station is not capable of providing directional visibility.

+	.. cpp:function:: std::optional<Runway> runway() const

+		:returns: Runway identification if runway visibility is specified or empty ``std::optional`` otherwise.

 	.. cpp:function:: std::vector<Direction> sectorDirections() const